INTO THE DEEP Autonomous Programs

 Before you create a program you should plan out what that program will do.
 Think about the robot starting positions and then where the robot has to move and what actions it will have to do.
 Consider what your robot can do, it may not be able to perform some of the scoring actions.
 Think about what your alliance partner may or may not be able to do.

 At an event a match schedule is generated that usually provide each team five matches.
 You will randomly be assigned to the Red or Blue alliance and will have a random team assigned as your partner.
-Prior to every match you should talk to your alliance partner and determine what autonomous program they can run (if any) and determine which robot will start in which starting position and what program it will run.
+Prior to every match you should talk to your alliance partner and determine what autonomous program they can run (if any) and determine which robot will start in which starting position and what program it will run, where the robots will move and where they will park.

 You might want to create a diagram that shows the path that your robot moves so that you can then program the robot according to that plan.
 Later, you can show that plan to your alliance partner.